AleksHolland84/Lego_vault/README.md

 # Setting up the Clients Brute Forcing script
 ## Linux

-### Creating virtual encironment
+### Creating virtual environment
-Use the venv module to create a virtual environment
+Use the venv module to create a virtual environment and activate it with the source command (or just use .)

 ```
-python3 -m venv .venv
+python3 -m venv venv

-. ./.venv/bin/activate
+. ./venv/bin/activate
 ```

 ##### Installing the dependencies